Assigning Cost in Primavera P6

 Step -3: In import format select Spreadsheet – ( XLSX ), hit Next

 Step -4: Locate the MS Excel file you just closed

 Step -5: Select the project where to import.
 Hit Next and Finish

 You are done!
 You should get a picture like below

 Just review all of your dates and values are OK.

-Youtube: You can watch video of this here Assigning Cost in Primavera P6
+Youtube: You can watch a video of this here Assigning Cost in Primavera P6

-Please note, instead of Budgeted Units, you can use Budgeted Cost as you may need Manhours or any other kind of Units for your programme.
+Please note, instead of Budgeted Units, you can use Budgeted Cost as you may need Manhours or any other kind of Units for your program.

 One Small Request: